-Student is licensed as a Registered Pharmacy Student in the province of the rotation.
-YES NO (rotation cannot start until license in place)
+Student is licensed as a Registered Pharmacy Student in the province of the rotation & holds personal professional liability insurance.
+YES \\\NO \\\ (rotation cannot start until license & insurance in place) Appropriate paperwork filed with pharmacy regulator for rotation YES \\\NO \\\

-Assessment Scale 1 Needs Further Development: Please provide suggestions/furth er details 2 At Expected 3 Above Expected In some areas of the Professional and Inte form the option of answering yes or no to Please provide suggestion the self-assessmen t/assessment criteria may be preferred.
-Time of Assessment PRE MID-POINT CHECK-IN FINAL Unit 1 - Professional & Interpersonal Skill S Demonstrates commitment to each patient regardless of race, religion, sex, gender, gender identity, gender expression, sexual orientation, age, health, cultural or educational background or economic status Presents them self in a professional manner at all times; always verbally identifies them self as a Pharmacy Student and wears a nametag that identifies them as a Pharmacy Student Displays appropriate verbal, non-verbal, writing & listening skills with patients, colleagues and other health care professionals Follows an organized thought process to assess a patient and make a therapeutic recommendation Able to adapt communication to the needs of the patient Displays sensitivity, compassion, respect & empathy to patient concerns Follows required dress code □ YES □ NO □ YES □ NO Is reliable and punctual ☐ YES ☐ NO □ YES □ NO Completes tasks carefully & thoroughly Respects patient confidentiality Displays a positive attitude toward pharmacy practice Shows interest and takes initiative
+Appropriate paperwork filed with pharmacy regulator for rotation YESNO Assessment Scale 1 Needs Further Development: Please provide suggestions/furth er details 2 At Expected 3 Above Expected In some areas of the Professional and Inte form the option of answering yes or no to Please provide suggestion . the self-assessment t/assessment criteria may be preferred.
+Time of Assessment PRE MID-POINT CHECK-IN FINAL Unit 1 - Professional & Interpersonal Skill s Demonstrates commitment to each patient regardless of race, religion, sex, gender, gender identity, gender expression, sexual orientation, age, health, cultural or educational background or economic status Presents them self in a professional manner at all times; always verbally identifies them self as a Pharmacy Student and wears a nametag that identifies them as a Pharmacy Student Displays appropriate verbal, non-verbal, writing & listening skills with patients, colleagues and other health care professionals Follows an organized thought process to assess a patient and make a therapeutic recommendation Able to adapt communication to the needs of the patient Displays sensitivity, compassion, respect & empathy to patient concerns Follows required dress code □ YES □ NO □ YES □ NO Is reliable and punctual □ YES □ NO □ YES □ NO Completes tasks carefully & thoroughly Respects patient confidentiality Displays a positive attitude toward pharmacy practice Shows interest and takes initiative Demonstrates good organization & time management skills

-Demonstrates good organization & time management skills Maintains appropriate professional boundaries Accepts responsibility for actions & decisions Uses feedback to improve performance Completes extra reading or assignments when suggested
+Rota ntion Site Maintains appropriate professional boundaries Accepts responsibility for actions & decisions Uses feedback to improve performance Completes extra reading or assignments when suggested